wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = dev-master =
-* Added: Top Searched Phrases & Widget.
+* Added: Top Search Words.
 Thanks [Farhad Sakhaei](https://github.com/parsmizban)
 * Removed: Some unused variables and optimization the plugin.
 * Removed: Force English option feature in the plugin.
 * Improvement: Setting/Optimization page stylesheet and removed jQuery UI to generate tabs.
 * Improvement: Export data on the optimization page.
 * Improvement: Constants, Includes and moved some functions to the class.
+* Improvement: The classes and fixes
+* Fixed: Some notice errors.

 = 12.1.3 =
 * We're sorry about last issues.
 Now you can update to new version to resolve conflict issues.